* Harvey losses seen well below Katrina and Sandy

-Swiss Re said it is too early to gauge the full impact.
+Other major insurers, including Swiss Re, said it is too early to gauge the impact of the storm.

 “There are so many areas that have been hit by devastating winds and now the massive flooding, and insurance adjusters are having to wait for first responders to simply check on the safety and welfare of citizens," said Mark Hanna of the Insurance Council of Texas.

-“We have just over 2,000 claims across all lines of business,” said Farmers Insurance Group spokesman Trent Frager.
-“While that may sound low, residents who are evacuated haven’t (yet) been able to assess and report damage for claims handling.”
+"We have just over 2,000 claims across all lines of business," said Farmer's Insurance spokesman Trent Frager.
+"While that may sound low, residents who are evacuated haven't (yet) been able to assess and report damage for claims handling."